keboola/developers-docs/integrate/data-streams/tutorial/index.md

 {:toc}

 In this tutorial, we will set up a source for the [`issues`](https://docs.github.com/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues) event from GitHub Webhooks.
-This will allow you to monitor and analyse activity relating to issues in any of your GitHub repositories.
+This will allow you to monitor and analyze activity related to issues in any of your GitHub repositories.

-You will need your project's master token, and a GitHub repository in which you have the `Admin` role.
+You will need your project's master token, and a GitHub repository where you have the `Admin` role.

-### Creating a Source
+## Creating a Source

 To start ingesting events, you must first create a source.
 Send the following payload to the `https://stream.keboola.com/v1/branches/{branchId}/sources` endpoint:
 ```